stepantzov/GitRepositorySearch/README.md

 - Download project from GIT repo using next link https://github.com/stepantzov/GitRepositorySearch.git
 - Install all the necessary prerequisites from above Prerequisites.

-## Running the tests
+## Running the application
 - Open any command or GIT Bash;
 - Navigate to the project catalog classpath using command line C:\maven\GitSearch

+Use standard maven commands to run different maven lifecycle actions;
-To execute application run next maven command:
+*To execute application run next maven command:*
 **mvn package exec:java**

-use standard maven commands to run different maven lifecycle actions;

 ## Built With
 * [Maven](https://maven.apache.org/) - Dependency Management